debops/debops/ansible/roles/debops.core/docs/guides.rst

 all, and the ``ansible_distribution_release`` variable is set to ``NA`` which, if used in the roles, can break a lot of existing configuration.

-The ``debops.core`` role provides alrernative set of the ``ansible_distribution`` and ``ansible_distribution_release`` variables through Ansible local facts, accessible as ``ansible_local.core.distribution`` and ``ansible_local.core.distribution_release``.
-They use the original Ansible facts if they are not ``NA`` and refer to the ``ansible_lsb`` otherwise; they can also be overriden through Ansible inventory.
+The ``debops.core`` role provides alternative set of the ``ansible_distribution`` and ``ansible_distribution_release`` variables through Ansible local facts, accessible as ``ansible_local.core.distribution`` and ``ansible_local.core.distribution_release``.
+They use the original Ansible facts if they are not ``NA`` and refer to the ``ansible_lsb`` otherwise; they can also be overridden through Ansible inventory.
 By using these local facts in your roles, you can have a centralized place to control these facts if necessary.